 You might be asking yourself: What’s with co-ops and internships?
 What is experiential learning?
-Why does everyone keep speaking about it?
-Am I the only one without insights on what it entails and the opportunity it provides?
+Why does everyone keep talking about it?
+Am I the only one who wants to know a little more about it?

-At Ontario Tech University, the Faculty of Business and Information Technology (FBIT) exposes its students to various real-world experiences where their classroom lessons are applied and their skills tested and sharpened through experiential learning.
+At Ontario Tech, FBIT exposes its students to various real-world experiences where their classroom lessons are applied, and their skills tested and sharpened through experiential learning.

-Experiential learning options in FBIT includes industry placements, internships, capstone program, international education and much more.
+Experiential learning opportunities in FBIT include industry placements, internships, the Capstone program, international education and much more.

 Experiential learning is a great way to figure out your career path in your field of study and a very important aspect of the learning process.

 It helps and guides you throughout your university journey, and clarifies any confusions or misjudgments you have about any areas of your study.
 Most importantly, it provides you with industry skills that will be very beneficial to you in the long run.

 How the co-op and internship process works in FBIT